Rachel-Freeland/reading-notes/Reading2.md

 ## JavaScript Basics

-Scripts are like a recipe and are made up of a series of steps similar to that of a recipe.
+Each script is like a set of instructions.

 Each step is known as a **statment**